 Licences are valid 5 years from the date of issue.

-1. Review licensing requirements outlined in the application
+1. Review licensing requirements and responsibilities outlined in the application

-- Application for a Mobile Butcher Licence (PDF, 2.6 MB)
+- Mobile Butcher licence application (PDF, 2.6 MB)

 Note: In order for your application to be processed, the form must be complete.

 PDF form issues